SeanKilleen/seankilleen.github.io/_posts/2018-06-03-using-impact-maps-to-improve-conference-diversity.markdown

 Also, let me say this -- conference planning is *hard*.
 I know a lot of people who've organized conferences, and I believe most are passionate about this topic and would love to see more diversity amongst speakers.
 I don't mean to be armchair quarterbacking here, and this isn't some indictment of all conference organizers, or a quick &amp; easy solution.

+Also, if you're expecting an argument on whether more diversity is truly needed in conference line-ups, this won't be the article for you.
+That part isn't up for debate here.
+We need more diversity of thought in many places in tech, and conferences are one of the most visible arenas where we can improve that.

 ## What is Impact Mapping?

 Before we dive into the meat of the article, I want to give a quick elevator pitch for impact mapping.
 I'm new to this myself, but I recommend [ImpactMapping.org](https://www.impactmapping.org/about.html) or [my colleague Mathias's presentation](https://www.youtube.com/watch?v=hZ9ucDwbh04&list=WL&index=79&t=1120s) for a much deeper dive than I can provide here.
 Both resources are worth checking out.